fbu-cal/team_project/README.md

 **Required Must-have Stories**

- * User can login/sinup
+ * User can login/signup
  * User can search for other users
  * User can friend other users
- * User can input schedule
+ * User can input their weekly schedule
  * Users' schedules can be matched
  * User can send messages to other users
  * User receives push notifications